gene-git/Arch-SKM/README.md

 # 8. Arch AUR packags

- - There is also a package available in the AUR [Arch Sign Modules](https://aur.archlinux.org/packages/arch-sign-modules) and its companion github repo [Arch-SKM](https://github.com/itoffshore/Arch-SKM) based on this repo.
+ - There is also a package available in the AUR [Arch Sign Modules](https://aur.archlinux.org/packages/arch-sign-modules) and its companion github repo [Arch-SKM](https://github.com/itoffshore/Arch-SKM) leveraging Arch-SKM.

 arch-sign-modules reduces the manual steps for building a fully signed custom kernel to 3 commands to *Update* / *Build* & *Install* the kernel: